Quality Assurance for Additive Manufacturing

 In addition to an understanding of the manufacturing processes, knowledge of achievable possibilities, component direction-dependent mechanical-technological properties and the application of suitable quality assurance systems is indispensable.
 In this way, defective parts can be detected when they occur.
 The additive processes are used in sectors such as aviation, energy technology, petrochemical, automotive, tool- and mold making, and medical technology.

-plasmo quality assurance systems support customers to not only provide the necessary safety but also offer many other advantages such as the reduction of testing costs.
-This contributes to plasmo’s clear vision for the future: to develop new concepts together with system manufacturers for the two application areas of Powder Bed Fusion and Direct Energy Deposition.
-In addition to more intelligent construction processes (e.g. feedforward control), plasmo is working with system manufacturers and the scientific community on the faster, sustainable qualification of processes and their standardization.
+Our quality assurance systems support customers to not only provide the necessary safety but also offer many other advantages such as the reduction of testing costs.
+This contributes to nLIGHT plasmo’s clear vision for the future: to develop new concepts together with system manufacturers for the two application areas of Powder Bed Fusion and Direct Energy Deposition.
+In addition to more intelligent construction processes (e.g. feedforward control), nLIGHT plasmo is working with system manufacturers and the scientific community on the faster, sustainable qualification of processes and their standardization.

 Additive processes PBF and DED